-Every student needs a budget for personal expenses such as personal items, laundry, going to a movie, or buying a pizza.
+All students need to have a budget for personal expenses such as personal items, laundry, going to the movies, or buying a pizza.

-- Non-resident students usually have increased transportation expenses due to trips home during holiday breaks
+- Non-resident students usually have increased transportation expenses due to trips home during the holiday breaks.

-Hint: You are the best person to estimate your college expenses.
-The amount that we display in the Cost of Attendance summary in DecidED is an average amount that you can subtract or add to based on your specific needs.
+Tip: You are the best person to estimate your college expenses.
+The amount that we display in the cost of attendance summary in DecidED is an average amount that you can subtract or add to based on your specific needs.

-Hint: This means you have more control over “Life Budget” costs.
-For example, you can save money by renting or purchasing a used textbook instead of buying a brand new textbook (the most expensive option.)
+Tip: You have more control over “life budget” costs.
+For example, you can save money by renting or purchasing a used textbook instead of buying a brand new textbook (usually the most expensive option).

 Personal expenses are costs that are beyond your tuition and fees, room and board, books and supplies, and transportation.

 - Personal expenses include necessities like laundry, cell phone service, clothing, personal care products, prescriptions, car insurance and registration, recreation, and more.

 - Colleges estimate these personal expenses based on prior data collected by past students.